-Battery Type Chargeable non-Smart Lithium-Ion battery Voltage 10.95 VDC Capacity 5000 mAh Run time At least 8 hours when powered by a new fully-charged battery at 25 °C $\pm 5$ °C on standard configuration (SpO $2$ and NIBP), with SpO $2$ sensor connected, auto NIBP measurements at an interval of 15 minutes and screen brightness set to factory default.
-Charge time Monitor power off or standby: less than 4 hours to 100% (at 25 °C $\pm$ 5 °C).
-Monitor power on (in non-standby mode): less than 11.5 hours to 100% for the 5000mAh battery.
-Shutdown delay At least 20 minutes (after a low battery alarm first occurs) at 25 °C ±5 °C with ${\rm SpO}2$ sensor connected, and auto NIBP measurements at an interval of 15 minutes, and brightness set to factory default.
+Battery Type Chargeable Smart Lithium-lon battery Voltage 10.8 VDC Capacity 5600 mAh Run time At least 8 hours when powered by a new, fully-charged battery at 25 °C \pm 5 °C on standard configuration (SpO 2 and NIBP), with SpO 2 sensor connected, auto NIBP measurements at an interval of 15 minutes, and screen brightness set to factory default.
+At least 5.3 hours when powered by a new, fully-charged battery at 25 $^\circ\rm C$ ±5 $^\circ\rm C$ on a configuration of SpO_2, NIBP, SmarTemp and Wi-Fi, with SpO_2 sensor and barcode scanner connected, auto NIBP measurements at an interval of 15 minutes, and screen brightness set to factory default.
+At least 4 hours when powered by a new, fully-charged battery at 25 °C ±5 °C on a configuration of SpO 2 , NIBP, CO 2 , Wi-Fi and recorder, with SpO 2 sensor connected, auto NIBP measurements and auto recording at an interval of 10 minutes, and screen brightness set to factory default.
+Charge time Monitor power off or standby: less than 4 hours to 100% (at 25 °C \pm 5 °C).
+Monitor power on (in non-standby mode): less than12.5 hours to 100%.
+Shutdown delay At least 20 minutes (after a low battery alarm first occurs) at 25 °C \pm 5 °C with SpO 2 sensor connected, and auto NIBP measurements at an interval of 15 minutes, and brightness set to factory default.